Copptop/broadhub/README.md

 ### Users Login credentials
 These are the default credentials for the users in the system. and can be used to login to the system.

-**Please note that if you are running the project locally you will need to init the data into your database instance (please see above steps).**

 #### Credential User Info @ Credential
 | Email             | Password  |
 | ----------------- | --------- |